Voulu-2k6/blitzType/README.txt

     index.html: warning describing problemkeys
     index.html: left vs. right hand focus
-    index.html: protection against multiple misses for one key.
+    index.html: protection against multiple misses for one key. index.html: miss subtraction as a way to combat acc fatigue.

 Key lightups:
     Where to press next: bg black
     Where you're pressing now: bg white?
     What class of mastery you have for that key: change element class, css background accordingly

-newStats:
-    will need to implement here miss subtraction as a way to combat acc fatigue.